 Changes in interest rates directly impact the US Dollar Index.
 Typically, intending to hike interest rates or maintain neutral levels is good for the currency.
 In contrast to when the central bank intends to cut interest rates or maintain high levels.
 Investors are attracted to higher yields.
 When the interest rate rises, foreign investors tend to switch from their local currency investments to USD denominated investments which supports the value of the US dollar.

 Monetary policy decisions not only affect the economy but the financial markets as well.
 The policies of the Fed also influence monetary policies for many other countries.

 The Fed is an independent institution with broad authority over monetary and financial conditions.
 Its independence is critical and ensures setting the proper policies and decisions to achieve long-term economic goals, depending solely on economic situation and indicators.

 Can you forecast the Fed’s decisions?

 Yes, the Fed keeps highly transparent communication with the publisher regarding its policy path.
 The dot plot is one of the most influential communication tools used by the FOMC.
 Know more about how to interpret the dot plot and forecast changes in interest rates.

 Trade Fed Decisions

 AximTrade is an award-winning brokerage service provider and the title partner of Porsche Carrera Cups Asia (PCCA) 2021.
 The company offers top-notch technology, competitive leverage conditions, the lowest spreads, and diversity of account types and investment capitals.
+Experience the most reliable trading conditions and infinite leverage account with one of the best brokers in the financial markets.
 Check full AximTrade Review to learn more about the trading conditions and the company regulations.